 “Shopify Plus has opened several avenues for us to take the next step in our retail journey, and the improved functionality has allowed us to introduce new and exciting features like click and collect from our retail stores, says David Wyatt Hupton, Retail Sales & Marketing Manager at Adnams Southwold.
 “Shopify Plus has already improved the retail team’s productivity with its ease of use, and we look forward to introducing new and exciting features in the coming months!”

-3. Making a move to Shopify Online Store 2.0.
+4. Migrating to Shopify Online Store 2.0.

-So ready to make a move to Online Store 2.0?
+So, ready to make a move to Online Store 2.0?
 Whether you’re already on Shopify Plus and looking to upgrade or if you’re planning to replatforming, there are two options:

 DIY migration to Online Store 2.0.

 Shopify has helpfully provided guidance on making a move to Online Store 2.0.
 The big takeaway is that many of the features of Online Store 2.0 are dependent on JSON templates.
-So by migrating your theme, you can add support for 2.0’s new features by converting a Liquid template into a JSON template and moving any required Liquid code or HTML into sections that you can include in the new JSON template.
+So, by migrating your theme, you can add support for 2.0’s new features by converting a Liquid template into a JSON template and moving any required Liquid code or HTML into sections that you can include in the new JSON template.

-Find an accredited Shopify Plus Partner agency.
+Migrating with an accredited Shopify Plus Partner agency.

 To ensure your upgrade to 2.0 or migration to Shopify Plus on 2.0 is smoothly executed, choose a certified Shopify Plus partner agency like blubolt!
 Check out our expert credentials on our Shopify Plus Partner profile.

 5. Have a Shopify Plus project?
 Get in touch!